-Dr Robert J Wheeler, then aged 85 years and 201 days, did somewhat better when he became the oldest person to climb Kilimanjaro in northeastern Tanzania on 2 October 2014.
+Dr Robert J Wheeler, aged 85 years and 201 days, has recently become the oldest person to climb Kilimanjaro in northeastern Tanzania on 2 October 2014.

 At 19,341 feet, Mount Kilimanjaro is the highest mountain in Africa.
 In contrast to most people, Wheeler probably prefers to round his age up.
 Wheeler proclaimed, “I wanted to demonstrate that older people can remain active despite health problems.”
 He certainly did that.
 Guinness World Records has now acknowledged the deed.